 Program Description: In culmination of our month-long celebration of children’s book author and illustrator Ashley Bryan, join us for a screening of “I Know A Man…Ashley Bryan.”
 Directed by Richard Kane and Robert Shetterly, this documentary explores how Bryan has been using art his entire life to celebrate joy, mediate the darkness of war and racism, explore the mysteries of faith and create loving community.
 This screening is co-hosted with the library’s Tween Advisory Council.
-Families and youth of all ages are welcome.
 Special presentation, before the screening, of work created in our craft hours throughout the month.
-Fresh popcorn during movie &home-cooked food from Kayah Payton of the newly formed Grandma’s Kitchen!.
+Fresh popcorn during movie & a sampling of home-cooked food from Kayah Payton of the newly formed Grandma’s House!.

 Date/Time: Thursday, February 28, 5:30pm-7:30pm

 The library is excited to announce that for the month of October the Tween Advisory Council is exhibiting creative writing made during our summer Creative Writing & Performance workshop with Nuyorican poet and editor Joey de Jesus.
 The Incident Report Viewing Station is located at 348 Warren St. The installation features two blown up works on paper and free copies of a zine made specifically for the exhibit.

 INCIDENT REPORT is an experimental viewing station located in Hudson, NY.
 They offer an interface between the many publics of the street, and the concepts and issues generated by artists and social thinkers.
 They engage in formally arranged projects, as well as improvised situations.
 They are always open.